Distilling the Essence: Efficient Reasoning Distillation via Sequence Truncation: Experiments

 To reduce memory usage and ensure that full-length training sequences include all sections (P, CoT, A), we retain only examples with tokenized length below 4k.
-After filtering, 42{,}010 examples remain from OpenThoughts, 9{,}354 from Bespoke, and 9{,}299 from SkyT1.
-We then sample 40k, 8k, and 8k instances, respectively, for training, and reserve 1k from each corpus for validation.
+After filtering, we then sample 40k, 8k, 16k, 16k, and 8k instances from Openthoughts, Bespoke, Synthetic-1, Nemotron, and SkyT1, respectively, for training, and reserve 1k from each corpus for validation.

 \textbf{Training.} Across all settings, we train the student models with knowledge distillation, using Fmchisel framework\footnote{\url{https://github.com/linkedin/fmchisel}}~\cite{behdin2025, behdin2025scaling}, for two epochs with AdamW optimizer (learning rate $4\times10^{-6}$, weight decay $0.05$).
-We use a batch size of 1, with gradient accumulation, across eight Nvidia H100 (80GB) GPUs\footnote{For SkyT1, we use four H100 GPUs with gradient accumulation step being 2.} so the effective batch size is $8$.
+We use a batch size of 1, with gradient accumulation, across eight Nvidia H100 (80GB) GPUs so the effective batch size is $8$.
 See Appendix~\ref{appendix:compute_resources} for detailed compute resource usage.
 The checkpoint with the lowest validation loss is selected for evaluation.